-One of the best first steps you can make as a caregiver is to stay calm and assess what you need to support your loved one.
+One of the first steps you can make as a caregiver is to stay calm and assess what you need to support your loved one.
 Do you need help on a regular basis?
-Maybe you need the occasional break from the stresses and responsibilities of caregiving?
+Or, do you need the occasional break from the stresses and responsibilities of caregiving?
 Are you feeling financial pressure?
 Does your loved one have emotional symptoms you aren’t sure how to handle?
-These kinds of questions are common as MS progresses to advanced stages.
+These questions are common as MS progresses.
 However, caregivers are often reluctant to ease their own burden and take care of themselves.

 The National MS Society addresses these issues in their guidebook, Caring for Loved Ones with Advanced MS: A Guide for Families.
 The guide covers every aspect of MS and is an excellent resource for caregivers.